 We encourage our families to take some time to review the planner with their child.
 The planner is a great resource and a wonderful means of communication between home and school.
 Teaching your child about time management and taking responsibility for their own learning are valuable lessons that are supported through the daily use of the planner.
-It will include weekly reminders, notices, permission slips etc. Included in the planner is the Super Reader Tracking Sheet.
-Please initial the tracking sheet when your child reads at home.
-It is the responsibility of the students to return the form to the Teacher Librarian to receive their reading recognition (Super Reader awards).
-Additionally, there are some great hints about how you can support your child in learning and also weekly goals for our students to set that connect to SOARing at Robertson.
+It will include weekly reminders, notices, permission slips etc. Additionally, there are some great hints about how you can support your child in learning and also weekly goals for our students to set that connect to SOARing at Robertson.